Rockaria!: Recording

 The operatic voice of Mary Thomas is featured on the track, particularly during the introduction.
 On the first take of the song, Thomas mistakenly began the vocal too early.
-However, Lynne elected to use that take, complete with her interjection, "Oops!", although the interjection is omitted from some later pressings of the album.
+However, Lynne elected to use that take, complete with her interjection, "Oops!", although the interjection is omitted from the single and from most appearances on compilation albums.

 Released as a single in 1977, it reached the Top Ten in the UK Singles Chart.
 AllMusic noted that the track "is rightly considered to be one of Jeff Lynne's finest achievements on record".

+Reception

+Released as a single in 1977, it reached the Top Ten in the UK Singles Chart.

+McNulty described "Rockaria!" as "one of the most musically explosive songs ELO ever produced."
+Toronoto Star critic Peter Goddard said that it has "a greater scope than most rock tunes, but [it] never lose[s] the basic rock feeling Reviewing the single, Evening Herald said that it "storms along in great style."
+Santa Barbara News-Press critic Bill Milton complained that the rock and classical elements don't always jell.
+Houston Post critic Bob Claypool called it "overinflated", describing it as being "basically a steal from Little Richard's 'I'm Ready' with quasi-operatic effects thrown in."